-This is a survey/foundation course that offers students a wide range of artistic experiences.
+This is a foundation course that offers students a wide range of artistic experiences.
 Art elements and principles will be incorporated into projects.
-Skills and techniques introduced in Explore Art 8 will be developed and expanded in Visual Arts 9 including drawing, painting, sculpture, printmaking, sketchbook work, and the study of select artists and art movements.
-This course is open to students in grades 9.
-Supplementary fee: \$25.00
+Skills and techniques introduced in Explore Art 8 will be developed and expanded in projects that can include drawing, painting, sculpture, installation, printmaking, collage, and the study of select artists and art movements.
+Supplementary fee: \$26.15

-ART STUDIO-10
+ART STUDIO 10

-This is a survey course that offers students a wide range of artistic experiences that develops and expands the skills and techniques introduced in Explore 8 and Visual Arts 9 including drawing, painting, sculpture, printmaking, sketchbook work, and the study of select artists and art movements.
-This course is open to students in grades 10.
-Supplementary fee: \$25.00
+This is a survey course that offers students a wide range of artistic experiences that develops and expands the skills and techniques introduced in Explore 8 and Visual Arts 9.
+Projects will incorporate the elements of art and the principles of design that can include drawing, painting, sculpture, installation, collage, printmaking, and the study of select artists and art movements.
+Recommended: Visual Art 9.
+Supplementary fee: \$26.15